SocratesCodes/doc/docs/additional setup/minio.md

 ```
 where `<YOUR_AVATAR_BUCKET>` is the name of the avatars bucket you created.

-At this point, you should be able to use our application with full functionality locally.
+At this point, you should be able to change profile picture, as well as AI should work properly.
+Additional configurations may needed (see [here](../development/environment.md) and [preparation](../deployment/preparation.md) for more details).

 ## Setup MinIO on your own server
 !!! info "Prerequisites"